owlzyseyes/Nashville-Case-Study/README.md

 ## Interactivity

 The final visualization is interactive so feel free to mess around with it to your heart's content.
 The interactive map is available [here](nashville_permits_map.html).
-Below is a static image of the map:

 ## P.S

 I had a lot of fun working on this project!